ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 [^expressive]: I've subsequently discovered that wikipedia uses [the same name](https://en.wikipedia.org/wiki/Expressive_power_\(computer_science\)) for this concept.

 [^zfpa]: I think this is related to the way that ZF set theory can encode Peano arithmetic.
 Thus, ZF is more expressive than PA.
 But because ZF allows you to construct objects that PA doesn't, there are more things you can say about "all objects in PA" than about "all objects in ZF".
 So PA is more legible than ZF.
+I don't understand the [Curry-Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence), but I think that's related too.

 I haven't defined these very well, but hopefully some examples will help.
 I will also clarify that both of them are highly dimensional; and that "raw computational power" is one of the things that expressiveness can point at, but not the only thing; and "human readability" is not really one of the things that legibility points at.